How to spend one day in Salem Massachusetts: Best day trip from Boston

 - The Pioneer Village is where the opening scenes of the movie were filmed.
 The scenes where the Sanderson sisters captured Emily Binx, and turned her brother Thackery into a black cat.

-- Pioneer Village is actually a living history museum.
-Tours of the village are offered during the summer, and the village is open from 12:30-3:30 p.m. on Saturdays and Sundays through the month of October.
-Pioneer Village is located at 310 West Ave.
+- Pioneer Village is a living history museum and is located at 310 West Ave.
 Salem, MA.

 - There are two other locations that we didn’t get to visit, which is the Phillips Elementary School where Max and Alison went to school.
 The school is located at 56 South Washington Square in Salem.

-- We also missed the Old Burial Hill Cemetery, where Max crosses the towns bullies and loses his shoe.
+- We also missed the Old Burial Hill Cemetery, where Max crosses the town’s bullies and loses his shoe.
 The scene was filmed in Marblehead at the Old Burial Hill, which is one of the most picturesque graveyards in New England.
-You can find the cemetery in Marblehead just about a 5 mile drive away Salem.
+You can find the cemetery in Marblehead just about a 5-mile drive away from Salem.